bbauska/LFS170x/readme.md

 We still have a single organization or single entity making the announcement of something they did, and this is really the heart of blockchain.

 When you understand that it becomes really easy to understand where smart contracts fit in.

 And smart contracts are just computer code.
 They're codified logic that we can use to respond to any kind of event that gets captured on the blockchain.

 In that organic produce example, if I want to notify someone when that fresh produce has been treated with organic pesticide, so I can create traceability for the end consumer, well, I might have a smart contract that manages that that defines the rules and the steps that get taken when that particular type of event occurs.

 And this is all smart contracts are.

 There's oftentimes a misconception when people hear the word contract that they think of a legally binding agreement between two or more parties.

 It's not necessarily the case.
 Smart contracts don't have to be legally binding and they don't have to involve multiple parties.

 In fact, if you come from a programming or development background you can think of a smart contract easily enough as a "class".

 If you're not a programmer or don't come from a developing background, you can just think of a smart contract as a set of rules that get executed every time a certain type of event happens.

 And this is where the real power of blockchain comes in that not only do we have a permanent, unchangeable record of all the different events that have occurred, we can also write computer code, very, very non-subjective computer code, that defines exactly how that process is going to be managed and what steps are going to be taken when that event occurs.

 This allows us to ensure process consistency.

 It allows us to ensure that processes that are normally fulfilled by intermediaries or middlemen can now be satisfied on their own without the need for human intervention.

 And this leads to much more lean and efficient organizations in way of organizing human effort.

-So, when you hear smart contract just think about computer code that you write to respond to certain types of significant events.
+When you hear smart contract just think about computer code that you write to respond to certain types of significant events.

 If you've ever worked with workflow or business process automation or management tools, you can think of smart contract is just being another workflow tool, albeit one that has the power to work with money.

-So, don't get too intimidated when you hear smart contracts, and don't get too caught up in the language.
+Don't get too intimidated when you hear smart contracts, and don't get too caught up in the language.

 While they sometimes may be legally binding, they're not necessarily legally binding in the same way a true contract is.

 They're just a way for us to bake our own logic into block chain solutions to ensure that consistency of execution.

-Smart Contracts Recap
+<h4>Smart Contracts Recap</h4>
 Let’s review some basic information about smart contracts:
 •	They are computer programs that execute an action based on terms and conditions.
 •	Can also be known as chain code.